Hordunlarmy/Skillsforge/section-2_blogAPI/README.md

 ### Search Logic
 The search functionality leverages the SQL LIKE statement to find matches in post titles and contents.
 It is case-insensitive and matches any part of the text.

+### Authentication Logic
+A user account needs to be created and used to authorize protected routes

 ### Comment Handling
 Comments are linked to both users and posts through foreign keys in the database.
 When a comment is made, it's stored with references to both the post it belongs to and the user who made it.